BIOS1140/BIOS1140.github.io/docs/Exercise6.md

 A good way to summarise this data is to see it in a table.
 The following code summarises the association between different geno- and phenotypes for our locus. [^exercise6-9]

-[^exercise6-9]: This code extracts the phenotype information and also the marker information for the QTL and used the function `factor` to turn them in to `factor` variables - where there is a label for each category of the data ([see here for a reminder of what a factor is](https://evolutionarygenetics.github.io/Introduction.html)).
+[^exercise6-9]: This code extracts the phenotype information and also the marker information for the QTL and used the function `factor` to turn them in to `factor` variables - where there is a label for each category of the data.
 We then made everything into a `data.frame` for later.

 ::: {.yellow}